N\"other Currents, Black Hole Entropy Universality and CFT Duality in Conformal Weyl Gravity: Abstract

 \section{Abstract}

-We compute near horizon black hole entropy via the N\"other current method within the conformal Weyl gravity paradigm for vacuum and non-vacuum spacetimes.
-We do this, in the vacuum case, for the near horizon near extremal Kerr metric and for the non-vacuum case we couple the conformal Weyl gravity field equations to a near horizon (linear) $U(1)$ gauge potential and analyze the respective found solutions.
-We highlight the non-universality of black hole entropy between black hole solutions of varying symmetries, yet their congruence with Wald's entropy formula for the respective gravity theory.
-Finally, we implement an $AdS_2/CFT_1$ construction to compute the full asymptotic symmetry group of one of the non-vacuum conformal Weyl black holes.
-We do this by performing a Robinson-Wilczek two dimensional reduction, thus enabling the construction of an effective quantum theory of the remaining field content.
-The effective stress energy tensor generates an asymptotic Virasoro algebra, to $s$-wave approximation, whose center in conjunction with their proper regularized lowest Virasoro eigen-mode is implemented to compute black hole entropy via the statistical Cardy formula.
-We additionally implement quantum holomorphic fluxes (of the dual CFT) in the near horizon to compute the Hawking temperature of the respective black hole spacetime.
+In this paper we study black hole entropy universality within the Conformal Weyl gravity paradigm.
+We do this by first computing the entropy of specific vacuum and non-vacuum solutions, previously unexplored in Conformal Weyl gravity via both the N\"other current method and Wald's entropy formula.
+For the vacuum case, we explore the near horizon near extremal Kerr metric, which is also a vacuum solution to Conformal Weyl gravity and not previously studied in this setting.
+For the non-vacuum case we couple the conformal Weyl gravity field equations to a near horizon (linear) $U(1)$ gauge potential and analyze the respective found solutions.
+We highlight the non-universality of black hole entropy between our studied black hole solutions of varying symmetries.
+However despite non-universality, the respective black hole entropies are in congruence with Wald's entropy formula for the specific gravity theory.
+Finally and despite non-universality, we comment on the construction of a near horizon CFT dual to one of our unique non-vacuum solutions.
+Due to the non-universality, we must introduce a parameter (similarly to entropy calculations in LQG) which we also call $\gamma$ and relating to the Weyl anomaly coefficient.
+The construction follows an $AdS_2/CFT_1$ correspondence in the near horizon, which enables the computation of the full asymptotic symmetry group of the chosen non-vacuum conformal Weyl black hole and its near horizon quantum CFT dual.
 We conclude with a discussion and outlook for future work.